 The credit score needed for the Citi Rewards+ Card is 700 or higher.
 This means you will need at least "good" credit to qualify for the Citi Rewards+ Card.

-The Citi Rewards Plus card credit score requirement is 750+, which is excellent credit.
 That’s quite a bit higher than the average American’s credit score, but it’s obtainable with a history of timely payments and low credit utilization.
 It might be possible to get approved with a slightly lower score if something else in your financial profile balances it out, like an especially high income.
-But it’s better to not take the risk and to only apply with a score of 750+.
+But it’s better to not take the risk and to only apply with a score of 700+.

-While the Citi Rewards Plus card credit score requirement is key to getting approved, it’s certainly not the only factor Citi looks at.
-Income is the other most important consideration, and Citi will also look at things like your existing debt load, the number of times you’ve applied for credit recently and more.
+While the Citi Rewards+ Card credit score requirement is key to getting approved, it’s certainly not the only factor Citi looks at.
+Income is the other most important consideration, and Citi will also look at things like your credit history, income, existing debt load, the number of times you’ve applied for credit recently and more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.